bbwwgg/PRG1002_Dating_app/README.md

 CAUTION:
 - Although Socket.IO indeed uses WebSocket for transport when possible, it adds additional metadata to each packet.
 That is why a WebSocket client will not be able to successfully connect to a Socket.IO server, and a Socket.IO client will not be able to connect to a plain WebSocket server either.
 - The Socket.IO library keeps an open TCP connection to the server, which may result in a high battery drain for your users.
 Please use a dedicated messaging platform like FCM for this use case.

+# Data Distribution

+The Server is responsible for managing and distributing data to clients, when a user updates their profile or sends a message, the server processes and distributes this data to the relevant users.
+Lets say, when the user sends a message to group chat, the server will process and distribute that message to all the user in the group.

+# Authorization

+When the user logs in, the server checks that their username and password are in the stored records in the database, if they are valid the server creates a token id that identifies that user, this token is included in future request to know who's sending the requests and grant permision.

+# Distribution

+The client focuses on user interaction like showing changes, displaying images and messages, handling inputs.
+While the server takes care of the heavy tasks like managing user data, proccesing the messages, controlling access.
+This distribution allows developers to update the server without changing the client interface.

+# Validation

+To ensure all the data sent between the client and the server is secure.
+- The client side validation helps users to avoid mistakes like making sure required fields are filled or passwords are secure enought meeting the password security requirements.
+- The server validation ensures any data received is in the correct format and safe before being processed and stored in the database.
+Helping to prevent errors and invalid inputs.